Interior Eigensolver Based on Rational Filter with Composite rule: Numerical experiment

 \subsection{Asymptotically optimal rational filter}

-First we show the ratio \cref{eq:ratio} for the trapezoidal quadrature, Gauss quadrature and the optimal ratio in \cref{thm:Zolotarev1}.
-The numerical results are illustrated in \cref{fig:TRvsGS}.
+Firstly, we show the spectrum separation \cref{eq: ratio} for the trapezoidal quadrature, Gauss quadrature and the optimal one in \cref{thm: Zolotarev1}.
+The numerical results are illustrated in \cref{fig: TRvsGS}.
 Here, we set $a = 1$ and $b = 1.1$.
-The infimum of $I$ and supremum of $O$ for Gauss quadrature is not known as a close form, so we use the discretization of 1000 points in both directions of real and imag part on $[-1.5, 1.5] + [-1.5, 1.5] \cdot \imath$ to esitmate \cref{eq:ratio} of Gauss quadrature.
-Only even $k$ is adopted as we perform the Gauss quadrature on the upper semicircle and lower semicircle separately, but not on the full circle directly.
-Such a Gauss quadrature discretization preserves the symmetry and would perform better than the one that breaks symmetry.
+The infimum of $\calI$ and supremum of $\calO$ for Gauss quadrature is not known as a closed form, so we use the discretization of 1000 points in both directions of real and imaginary part on $[-1.5, 1.5] + [-1.5, 1.5] \cdot \imath$ to estimate \cref{eq: ratio} of Gauss quadrature.
+Only even $k$ is adopted as we perform the Gauss quadrature on the upper semicircle and lower semicircle separately.
+Such a Gauss quadrature discretization that preserves the symmetry will perform better than the one that performs gauss quadrature on the whole circle directly.

-From \cref{fig:TRvsGS}, we can find that trapezoidal quadrature always performs better than Gauss quadrature and shows the same decrease order as the optimal ratio comes from the result of Zolotarev.
-While the Gauss quadrature has a different decrease order from the optimal one.
+From \cref{fig: TRvsGS}, we find that trapezoidal quadrature always outperforms Gauss quadrature.
+The figure also shows that the trapezoidal quadrature attains the same rate with respect to $k$ as the optimal one, as the slope of the straight line of the trapezoidal quadrature is the same as the optimal one.

-Now we verify the convergence rate mainly depends on \cref{eq:ratioeig} via a toy example.
-On the same region as \cref{fig:TRvsGS}, the eigenvalues of test matrices are always keeping four points that the infima of $I$ and suprema of $O$ for trapezoidal and Gauss quadrature is achieved.
-We had 16 random eigenvalues inside the circle $|z| = 1/b$ and had 80 random eigenvalues on the circle $|z| = b \cdot 1.01$.
-The eigenvectors matrices are $X = X_1 + \imath X_2$, where $X_1$ and $X_2$ are standard Gauss random matrices.
-We adopt $n_{\mathrm{col}} = 20$, which means the ratio \cref{eq:ratioeig} is exactly \cref{eq:ratio}.
-We denote $k = 16, 32$ and set the limit of subspace iteration $t$ to be 50.
-When the number of poles is 16, the ratios of trapezoidal quadrature and Gauss quadrature are 0.5563 and 1.0685, respectively.
-In this case, the Gauss quadrature fails to capture all the eigenvalues in $O$ while trapezoidal quadrature works.
-The residual shown is the maximum relative error of filtered eigenpairs, i.e., the approximated eigenpairs whose relative errors are smaller than $\tau_g$.